mesami8/ArchInternship/README.md

 # ArchInternship
 This repository is for my internship tasks which are given in monthly bases
 ------
+#TaskNo1

+Build A Streamlit Interface For A Locally
+Installed LLM
+ Create a simple and interactive Streamlit web interface that connects to a locally installed large language model (LLM) running via Ollama.
+The interface should include a text input box for user queries and a response area to display modelgenerated answers.
+Ensure smooth communication between the Streamlit frontend and the LLM back-end using appropriate API calls or local endpoints.
+Add basic features like a conversation history panel and a reset button to enhance usability.

  #TaskNo2
 Medical Finetuning With Qlora Using Unsloth In Colab Implement a QLoRA-based fine-tuning workflow for a medical language model